 Your Ninja Coffee Bar was working just fine, or so you had thought, but when you go to brew, the coffeemaker beeps at you and doesn’t proceed.
 What’s going on here?

 First, check your water reservoir.
 You might not have filled it all the way or you forgot to fill it at all.
-In both instances, fill the reservoir to the appropriate levels and then trying brewing again, resetting your brewing cycle.
+In both instances, fill the reservoir to the max fill line and then trying brewing again, resetting your brewing cycle.

 Your issue could be that you filled the water reservoir but you’re still seeing a light.
 This is the Drip Stop LED light and indicates that the Drip Stop is open.
 As we talked about before, the Ninja Coffee Bar will make a sound 20 seconds after you open the Drip Stop and then cancel your brew after six minutes of inactivity.